Is it Possible to Resolve a Federal Criminal Case Before Charges Are Actually Filed in Court?

 Typically what we're going to do when we're handling these matters if we're going to work out a resolution, we work out the resolution, then we go into court and appear in front of the judge.

-It's kind of pro forma because we already know the person is typically going to be kept out of custody, the government won't argue for the person to go into custody.
+It's kind of pro forma because we already know the person is typically going to be kept out of custody; the government won't argue for the person to be taken into custody.

-We're going to enter the plea in front of the judge who the case gets assigned to, and ultimately, we're going to end up doing a sentencing and dealing with the case.
+We're going to enter the plea in front of the judge to who the case gets assigned, and ultimately, we're going to end up doing a sentencing and dealing with the case.

-The one thing that people don't understand about federal criminal cases is, when you plead, you don't know exactly what your sentence is.
+People don't understand that in federal criminal cases, when you plead, you don't know exactly what your sentence is.

-Because ultimately, the sentencing judge will be the one who decides that based on review of the Sentencing Guidelines, the probation report, and of course, the positions of both the prosecutor and the defense attorney.
+Ultimately, the sentencing judge will decide based on a review of the Sentencing Guidelines, the probation report, and, of course, the positions of both the prosecutor and the defense attorney.

-So, a lot of times, it is much easier to get yourself involved in prefiling negotiations, that way you know exactly how the case is going to be handled and you put yourself in a much stronger position to get a better resolution.
+So, a lot of times, it is much easier to get involved in prefiling negotiations.
+That way, you know exactly how the case is going to be handled, and you put yourself in a much stronger position to get a better resolution.

 Related: